iconofsin/cl-dev-docker/README.md

 ##### ISSUES
 - A minor SWANK hiccup, to be ironed out.
 - `cl-dev:sbcl-swank` needs to be much lighter.
-Not much luck with Alpine so far.
 - `cl-dev:ql-dists` comes in at almost 2Gb.
 This is by design.
+- Currently Dockerfiles are based on ubuntu:latest, worst practices in action.
 - Does this need a docker-compose.yml?